Compression via Pre-trained Transformers: A Study on Byte-Level Multimodal Data: Introduction

-The obvious open question is whether small transformers pre-trained on large (multimodal) datasets can achieve competitive compression ratios across different modalities and whether there is transfer to unseen modalities, as observed in the large-scale model case.
+The obvious \emph{open question} (see \cref{app:additional-related-work}) is whether small transformers pre-trained on large (multimodal) datasets can achieve competitive compression ratios across different modalities and whether there is transfer to unseen modalities, as observed in the large-scale model case.
 We therefore conduct an extensive empirical study where we train families of decoder-only transformers on $165$GB of either text, image, or audio data and all combinations of the three.
 We then use these models (with frozen parameters, \ie offline training) to compress $1$GB of out-of-distribution (OOD) data from all three modalities (see \cref{fig:overview}).
-We also compare against transformers that are trained purely online, \ie on the data stream that is being compressed \citep{bellard2019lossless, bellard2021nncp}, meaning that storage or communication of the transformer weights for decompression is not required (unlike for our pre-trained models).
-These online transformers currently achieve state-of-the-art results on the Large Text Compression Benchmark~\citep{mahoney2006large}.
-Overall we find that small pre-trained transformers achieve competitive compression ratios, as our best models consistently outperform domain-general and domain-specific standard compression algorithms and are on par with the online transformers from \citet{bellard2021nncp}.
+We compare against transformers trained purely online, \ie on the data stream that is being compressed \citep{bellard2019lossless, bellard2021nncp, izacard2020lossless}, for which storage/communication of the weights is not required for decompression (unlike our pre-trained models).
+These online transformers are currently state-of-the-art on the Large Text Compression Benchmark~\citep{mahoney2006large}.
+Overall we find that our small pre-trained transformers achieve competitive compression ratios, consistently outperform domain-general and domain-specific standard compression algorithms, and are on par with the online transformers from \citet{bellard2021nncp}.

 \paragraph{Main Contributions}